-All vacancies for positions within the URA-AFT, including newly created positions within the URA-AFT, will be posted through the University's applicant tracking system and displayed on the University Human Resources website except in cases of a reclassification of a current URA-AFT employee.
+All vacancies for positions within the URA-AFT, including newly created positions within the URA-AFT, will be posted through the University's applicant tracking system and displayed on the University Human Resources website except in cases of a reclassification of an encumbered URA-AFT position.
+URA-AFT job postings shall include the classification title, be posted under the job category of "URA-AFT Administrative," and may include unique recruitment identifiers.
+These recruitment identifiers will be displayed in parenthesis next to the classification title in the job posting.

 For the first five (5) business days from the date of posting, hiring departments will only be able to review URA-AFT internal candidates for vacant and newly created positions which are included in this collective negotiations unit.
-No external candidates will be considered for said vacancies or newly created positions until the resumes of URA-AFT internal candidates, who have applied during the five (5) business day period, have been reviewed by the hiring department.
+No external candidates will be interviewed for said vacancies or newly created positions until URA-AFT internal candidates, who have applied during the five (5) business day period, and meet the requisite qualifications, have been considered by the hiring department.